Kansas Supreme Court Chief Justice Stepping Down

 Bovine Disease Detected in Kansas

 UNDATED (KWCH) — A bovine disease has been confirmed in cattle brought into Kansas.
 The disease, bovine theilerosis, was previously detected in several other states.
 It poses no risk to humans, but it can cause anemia in cattle.
-And there is no approved cure.
+There is no approved cure.
 The disease is tick-borne but can also be spread through blood transfer.
 KWCH reports state agriculture officials are urging cattle producers to tighten up management and sanitation practices.

 ==========